 Winter is no time to swap your free local park for a gym membership.

 However, it is important to take proper precautions during the winter to avoid injury and illness.
-Here are 5 quick tips to ensure a safe winter workout.
+Here are five quick tips to ensure a safe winter workout.

 Check Weather Conditions